 By Carolyn Hersh, LCSW, CEDS-S Clinical Supervisor

-A difficult concept in recovery is knowing when to let go of an activity or even a job that could potentially re-ignite the eating disorder.
-As a therapist I find myself guiding my clients toward the realization that the sport or career path they had loved so much might be the very thing that holds them back and sets them back up for relapse.
+A difficult decision in recovery is knowing when to let go of an activity–or even a job–that could potentially re-ignite the eating disorder.
+As a therapist I find myself guiding my clients through exploration of their values.
+Some come to realize that the sport or career path they had loved so much might be the very thing that holds them back and sets them back up for relapse.
 It isn’t always an easy decision.

-Letting go of something that may have predated the eating disorder can lead to questions as to why it cannot remain in someone’s life in recovery.
-Many clients in the early stages of eating disorder treatment have to face the fact that they have to stop their sports if they are trying to regain weight or are working on eliminating behaviors that could leave the body physically weak.
+Letting go of something that may have predated the eating disorder can be hard.
+You might question why it cannot remain in your life in recovery.
+Many clients in the early stages of eating disorder treatment must face the fact that they have to stop their sports.
+This is because engaging in them might undermine weight gain or leave the body physically weak.
 It is no surprise that once stabilization begins there is an urge to return to previously enjoyed activities.
 However, returning to these activities could potentially hinder full recovery.

 You may also have the option of challenging what a sport or career emphasizes as far as body image and diet pressures.
 There are many models and actors who are embracing bigger bodies and not letting the pressures to lose weight define them.
 With this option, there is a risk of rejection along the way as we do still live in a culture that overvalues thinness.
 With that being said, this may be a safe option primarily for those who feel stable in recovery and are able to actively use coping skills to fight urges.
 If your recovery has reached a place of advocacy this definitely could be a path to take.

-Leaving a passion behind or re-defining how it fits into your life can be a huge change.
+Leaving a passion behind or redefining how it fits into your life can be a huge change.
 You may feel sad or mad.
 That’s okay.
 Ultimately, the decision you make will be the one that supports you in your recovery.
-If staying in the activity is going to trigger calorie counting, weekly weigh-ins or criticism for not looking a certain way, is it worth it?
+If staying in the activity is going to trigger calorie counting, weekly weigh-ins, or criticism for not looking a certain way, is it worth it?
 If you know where the eating disorder thrives then why play with fire?
-Ultimately, the decision will be based on what will make you healthy and happy and not allow you to compromise with the eating disorder.
+Ultimately, the decision will be based

 Learn more about our cognitive-behavioral approach to eating disorder therapy.